 To enroll in a graduate degree program, applicants must have earned an undergraduate degree from an approved, accredited college or university.
-Applicants for admission to graduate degree programs must:
+Applicants for admission to graduate degree programs must meet the following requirements.

-- \circ $\;$ Interview with a University of Silicon Valley Admissions Advisor. - Complete an Application for Admissions. - o Submit an essay describing interest in the Master's degree program and career goals. - Provide a minimum of one (1) letter of recommendation. - Provide proof of completion of a four-year Bachelor's degree.
-A minimum unweighted GPA of 2.7 is recommended.
+- \circ $\;$ Interview with a University of Silicon Valley Admissions Advisor. - o Complete an Application for Admissions. - o Complete the Distance Education Readiness Assessment if enrolling in a 100% online program. - Provide proof of completion of a four-year Bachelor's degree. - Acceptable documentation includes: - Final, official college transcript that includes the date of graduation (unofficial transcripts may be used to begin the application process)

-- Acceptable documentation includes: - Final, official college transcript that includes the date of graduation (unofficial transcripts may be used to begin the application process) - If the degree was earned outside the United States, transcripts have to be translated, if applicable, and assessed by a member of the National Association of Credential Evaluation Services (NACES) or Association of International Credential Evaluators (AICE) to determine that it is equivalent to a Bachelor's degree earned in the United States. - Unofficial transcripts must be received prior to the start of the term, however official transcripts must be received no later than 30 calendar days from the start of the term. - All transcripts should be emailed to transcripts@usv.edu or sent to:
+- If the degree was earned outside the United States, transcripts have to be translated, if applicable, and assessed by a member of the National Association of Credential Evaluation Services (NACES) or Association of International Credential Evaluators (AICE) to determine that it is equivalent to a Bachelor's degree earned in the United States. - Unofficial transcripts must be received prior to the start of the term, however official transcripts must be received no later than 30 calendar days from the start of the term. - All transcripts should be emailed to transcripts@usv.edu or sent to: